dhivya90m/AI-driven-audiobook-recommendation-system-using-AWS/README.md

 ├── titan_policy.json                 # IAM policy for accessing Amazon Bedrock services securely ├── requirements.txt                  # List of required Python packages (e.g., boto3, pandas)
 └── README.md                         # Project documentation

+## 🧑‍💻 Detailed Explanation of Key Python Scripts

+This section provides an in-depth explanation of the key Python scripts used in this project.
+Each script serves a specific purpose in processing data, generating embeddings, and handling queries.
+Below is a breakdown of each script:

+### 1. `process_csv.py`

+This script processes the raw `audiobooks.csv` file by splitting it into smaller text chunks (512 characters per chunk).
+This chunking makes it easier to process large volumes of text and ensures memory efficiency when generating embeddings.

+### 2. `generate_embeddings.py`

+This script interacts with **Amazon Bedrock** to generate embeddings for each text chunk.
+It sends a batch of text chunks to **Titan** (the embedding model), which then returns a vector representation for each chunk.
+These vectors are stored in a format suitable for querying later.

+### 3. `update_embeddings.py`

+Once the embeddings are generated, this script stores them in **DynamoDB**, along with metadata such as book titles and authors.
+The embeddings are stored as numerical arrays for future retrieval during the query process.

+### 4. `generate_metadata_from_s3.py`

+This script pulls metadata from **S3**, such as book titles and authors, and formats it for storage in **DynamoDB**.
+Metadata is essential for providing context to the recommendations.

+### 5. `query_handler.py`

+This is the core of the **AWS Lambda function**.
+It receives the user query via **API Gateway**, generates an embedding for the query, and compares it with the stored embeddings in **DynamoDB** using cosine similarity.
+The Lambda function returns the top 3 most relevant audiobooks to the user.

+### 6. `query_bedrock.py`

+A local testing script to simulate queries and see how well the Bedrock embedding model responds.
+This script is used for testing purposes before deploying the Lambda function.

+### 7. `list_models.py`

+A utility script that lists all available models in **Amazon Bedrock**.
+It helps you identify and interact with the models you plan to use in your workflow.

+### 8. `details_model.py`

+This script fetches detailed information about the **Titan model** used for embedding generation.
+It allows you to examine model parameters and settings.

+## 📝 Prerequisites

+Before running the scripts, make sure you have the following set up:

+- **AWS account** with permissions to use Bedrock, DynamoDB, Lambda, and API Gateway.
+- **AWS CLI** configured with the necessary credentials.
+- **Python 3.7+** and the required libraries installed.
+You can install the libraries by running: